Deeper Insights into the Robustness of ViTs towards Common Corruptions: Related Work

 \section{Related Work}

-\textbf{Common corruptions and perturbations} In the wake of ImageNet-C~\cite{hendrycks2018benchmarking}, which benchmarks robustness towards safety-critical real-world corruptions, research has been committed to overcoming models' vulnerability towards common corruptions~\cite{chen2021amplitude,hendrycks2021many,hendrycks2019augmix,HendrycksMCZGL20,hendrycks2021pixmix,li2021feature,modas2021prime}.
+\textbf{Common corruptions and perturbations} In the wake of ImageNet-C~\cite{hendrycks2018benchmarking} and ImageNet-3DCC~\cite{kar20223d}, which benchmark robustness towards safety-critical real-world corruptions, extensive studies have committed to overcoming the vulnerability of deep networks towards common corruptions~\cite{chen2021amplitude,hendrycks2021many,hendrycks2019augmix,HendrycksMCZGL20,hendrycks2021pixmix,li2021feature,modas2021prime}.
 DeepAugment \cite{hendrycks2021many} distorts images by perturbing image-to-image networks.
 MoEx~\cite{li2021feature} increases stability of models through swapping mean and standard deviation of image latent features.
 PixMix \cite{hendrycks2021pixmix} uses fractals to create images with structural complexity.
-Augmentations involve automatic learning are also burgeoning \cite{cubuk2018autoaugment,cubuk2020randaugment,HendrycksMCZGL20,zhang2019adversarial}.
+Augmentation involve automatic learning is also burgeoning \cite{cubuk2018autoaugment,cubuk2020randaugment,HendrycksMCZGL20,zhang2019adversarial}.
 AutoAugment \cite{cubuk2018autoaugment} assigns image with best augmentation policy found by searching algorithm.
-AugMix \cite{HendrycksMCZGL20} augments images with stochastic and diverse augmentations controlled by Jensen-Shannon Divergence.
-TeachAugment \cite{suzuki2022teachaugment} introduces a teacher network to optimize the search space of adversarial augmentations.
+AugMix \cite{HendrycksMCZGL20} augments images with stochastic and diverse augmentation methods controlled by Jensen-Shannon Divergence.
+TeachAugment \cite{suzuki2022teachaugment} introduces a teacher network to optimize the search space of adversarial augmentation.
+In this paper, we focus on robustness of ViTs towards common corruptions by exploring architecture designs and revisiting previous augmentation-based methods.